see--/speech_recognition/README.md

 # Appendix
 ##  A1.)
 Model Execution Time
 - What software did you use for training and prediction?
-  - See Requirements.
+  - see Requirements
 - What hardware (CPUS spec, number of CPU cores, memory)?
   - a single GCP instance with 4 vCPUs, 18.5 GB memory and 1 x NVIDIA Tesla K80
 - How long does it take to train your model?
   - ~4-8 hours (depends on the model) for a single model
 - How long does it take to generate predictions using your model?
   - ~4 minutes without TTA

 ## A2.)
 Requirements:
 - tensorflow-gpu==1.4.0